Crises come when they're least expected, which is why a crisis communication plan is a necessity for every company.

 - How to Write a Crisis Communication Plan

 Crisis communication refers to the dissemination of information by an organization to address a crisis that impacts customers and/or the organization's reputation.

-The idea is that reputation happens whether you manage it or not, so a company should have some input about the narrative.
-Not only that, but customer satisfaction increases with transparency and when expectations are set and managed.
+The idea is that a company's reputation is perceived by everyone aware of your company whether you manage your reputation or not.
+So, it's in a company's best interest to have some input about the narrative.
+Not only that, but customer satisfaction increases when expectations are transparent.

 Now, you might be wondering, "What constitutes a crisis?"
 Let's dive into some examples below.

 Just about any scenario could manifest as a business crisis that warrants communication from your organization.
 Some of the most common types of crises include:

 - Financial- Financial loss such as announcing a bankruptcy or store closures.

 - Personnel- Changes to staff that may affect operations or reputation such as employee furloughs, layoffs, or controversial behavior.